 Contingency fee basis work means that we take your work on for no up-front cost, and you only have to pay our fees if we win you a settlement or succeed in a court case.
 If we lose, or cannot negotiate a settlement with you, you do not have to pay us a penny.

 As soon as you have agreed to representation,we can get to work.
 We may send our own investigation team to the scene of the accident, look for CCTV footage, speak to witnesses and we will obtain any accident reports filed by the emergency services who attended the scene.

 By thoroughly investigating, we will collect as much evidence as possible, using what we find to build a bullet-proof case on your behalf.
 We will assign liability and will ensure that it is hard to dispute who was really at fault.

 With over seven decades of experience, we have handled countless cases, and our long history of success speaks for itself.
 We have likely won cases just like yours before, and this gives us an unrivaled advantage as we have a huge pool of experience to draw from.
-When it comes to tailoring a strategy that is tailored to your unique case, this experience is invaluable.
+When it comes to tailoring a strategy to your unique case, this experience is invaluable.